-As independent dealers we are dedicated to supplying products and are not tied to one particular brand, you can be confident that you'll get the best solution possible with us.
+As independent dealers we are dedicated to supplying products and are not tied to one particular brand; you can be confident that you'll get the best solution possible with us.
 We only source our products from reputable manufacturers, so you can be guaranteed. quality, reliable and highly innovative digital dental equipment.

 Our digital dental equipment experts work alongside our practice designers, build teams, project managers and engineers to ensure your equipment is installed to the highest of standards.

-We also ensure that your team is fully trained with new digital dental equipment.
+We also ensure that your team is fully trained on new digital dental equipment.
 With a handover immediately after install, we then follow up with further training to ensure you and your team are confident with your equipment.

 One very important aspect when buying digital dental equipment is what software will work best for your environment.
 Most products we provide will be able to integrate seamlessly with the leading PMS packages and our digital department works closely with developers to help bring integration and support to PMS that don’t yet offer relevant software bridges.

-When it comes to proprietary software for CBCT applications, our digital team is able to provide training remotely or in-house to help you feel at ease when doing what you do best, making patients smile.
+When it comes to proprietary software for CBCT applications, our digital team is able to provide training remotely or in-house to help you feel at ease when doing what you do best - making patients smile.

 Before investing in digital dental equipment, it is important to consider buying from the same brand.
 The last thing you want is any incompatibility between the products, which can lead to stress and confusion.

-Intraoral oral cameras tend to fall into two categories diagnostic and non-diagnostic, providing valuable support in dental treatments and foster patient understanding of the required treatment measures.
+Intraoral cameras tend to fall into two categories: diagnostic and non-diagnostic, providing valuable support in dental treatments and foster patient understanding of the required treatment measures.
 They both offer a 105-degree view of the distal areas and are compatible with computers and monitors, so you can not only record but also show live images of the patients mouth.
 Cameras can accurately diagnose patients oral health, identifying gum disease, tooth decay and a broken or cracked tooth.
 Click the button below and let our experts discuss the options further.

 The age of the intraoral scanner is definitely upon us.
 They offer fast, accurate imagery, to enable you to not only wow your patients, but to plan and design your treatment accurately dependent on your patients needs.
 Seamless integration with mills and 3D printers is essential when considering the options.

-Cone Beam Computed Tomography allows for incredibly accurate 3D imaging capturing not only the teeth but also soft tissues, nerve pathways and can do so in a single scan.
+Cone Beam Computed Tomography allows for incredibly accurate 3D imaging capturing, not only the teeth but also soft tissues, nerve pathways, and can do so in a single scan.
 They are a variation of the traditional CT scanners but offer a considerably lower dose with 77% less than standard imaging protocol.
 CBCT is the gold standard for dental imaging.
 The widespread growth of dental imaging, in particular 3D, has meant this is now being used for far more than just implantology, and is increasingly essential for treatment success and meeting your patients clinical needs through better diagnostics.
 We support you in looking at the type of dentistry you are providing to pair with the best machine available within your budget.

 Moving fabrication out of the lab and into practice is becoming more of a consideration as digital technology evolves.
-Milling machines used to cut and fabricate complete or partial dental restorations such as crowns, bridges, copings, frameworks, implant abutments are now being seen in practices in the development of the one-day dentistry model.
-However, this is not suitable for all and labs will always play a crucial role in dentistry.
+Milling machines used to cut and fabricate complete or partial dental restorations such as crowns, bridges, copings, frameworks, and implant abutments are now being used in practices in the development of the one-day dentistry model.
+However, this is not suitable for all practices and labs will always play a crucial role in dentistry.